-During the three months ended March 31, 2024, the Company received \$3,713 (2023 - \$3,713) from Golden Band and Goldcliff for office rent.
-These companies have certain officers and directors in common.
+During the three months ended March 31, 2025, the Company received \$413 (2024 - \$3,713) from Golden Band and Goldcliff for office rent.

-Gold Band is a private company and Goldcliff is a public company with a director in common with the Company.
+Gold Band is a private company with a former director in common and Goldcliff is a public company with a director in common with the Company.

-9. Proposed Transactions
+8. Proposed Transactions